-In contact/collision sports such as rugby, medical gases e.g. oxygen and Entonox should be available to facilitate the management of traumatised or medically unwell players.
+In contact/collision sports such as rugby, medical gases e.g. oxygen or Entonox/Penthrox should be available to facilitate the management of traumatised or medically unwell players.

 It is essential the appropriate safety precautions are undertaken when handling, storing and transporting medical gases.
-In particular the correct signage must be in place where cylinders are stored and on vehicles transporting medical gases.
+The correct signage must be in place where cylinders are stored and on vehicles transporting medical gases.

 Entonox is a medical gas containing a mixture of 50% nitrous oxide and 50% oxygen.
-Within the Immediate Care in Rugby setting (once contraindications excluded) it is an ideal analgesic to assist in the safe management of fractures or dislocations.
-Entonox is administered under medical supervision.
-The gas itself is self-administered through a demand valve, using a mouth piece, bite-block or face mask.
+Within the Immediate Care in Rugby setting (once contraindications have been excluded) it is an ideal analgesic to assist in the safe management of fractures or dislocations.
+Entonox is self-administered through a demand valve, using a mouthpiece, bite-block or face-mask under clinical supervision, .

 An alternative to Entonox is Penthrox (methoxyflurane).